otaviojr/rc522-rfid-promise/README.md

 The original projects works only at raspberry pi, since, they used a broadcom lib to communicate with the spi.

-At this fork we changed it to use linux spidev instead and works with other boards like beaglebone.
+At this fork we changed it to use linux spidev instead, working with many other boards like beaglebone.

 ## Functionality
 The module is currently only able to read the serial number of the tag which is hold onto the reader.